Luk-kar/DS_salaries_project/scraper/README.md

 Script scrapes:

-- Strings values
+- Strings values:
-  - A text
+  - A text:
     - Company name
     - Job location
     - Job title
     - Job description
-  - Categorical data
+  - Categorical data:
     - Type of Ownership
     - The sector of the company e.g. "Education" (the industry is part of it)
     - The industry of the company e.g. "Primary & Secondary Schools" (it is part of the sector)
-  - A list: Employees' notes about the company
+  - A list: Employees' notes about the company:
     - Pros
     - Cons
     - Benefits reviews
-- Boolean values
+- Boolean values:
   - Easy application (True) or via the company's page (False)
-- Numerical values
+- Numerical values:
   - 0.00 - 1.00
     - Recommend to a friend
     - CEO approval